Can dogs eat rice?

 Can I feed my dog rice every day?

-Given the contents of a lot of commercial dog food, there’s a good chance your dog is already eating rice every day.
-But should you feed your dog rice every day? there’s nothing wrong with that as long as the rice isn’t taking the place of the regular meal where your dog gets most of its nutrition.
+Given the contents of a lot of commercial dog food, there’s a good chance your dog is already eating rice daily.
+But should you feed your dog rice every day?
+There’s nothing wrong with that as long as the rice isn’t taking the place of the regular meal where your dog gets most of its nutrition.

 If I had to choose only one rice, which should it be?